iUmayanga-ui/09/Readme.md

+Here are the C programs for the specified tasks without comments:

-### Task 1: Save your student number, name, age, and address to an external text file called `output.txt`.
+### Task 1: Save Student Details to `output.txt`
 ```c
 #include <stdio.h>